Tim Durham

 Timothy Shawn Durham Sr. (born 1962) is an American former lawyer and businessman convicted in 2012 of the largest corporate fraud ever investigated by the Federal Bureau of Investigation in Indiana.
 His investment firm Obsidian Enterprises invested in a number of companies, including wireless device company BrightPoint and comedy brand National Lampoon, Inc., where Durham was CEO.
 In 2012, Durham was sentenced to 50 years in prison in connection with a Ponzi scheme that defrauded 5,400 investors, many of them elderly, of approximately $216 million, according to the U.S. Securities and Exchange Commission.
+For his crimes, Bloomberg News nicknamed Durham the "Madoff of the Midwest."

 Early life and education

-Durham grew up in Seymour, Indiana.
-He graduated from Indiana University and its law school Indiana University Robert H. McKinney School of Law in 1987.
+Durham grew up in Seymour, Indiana and attended Seymour High School.
+He graduated from Indiana University Bloomington and its law school Indiana University Robert H. McKinney School of Law in 1987.

 Career

 Businesses and Obsidian

 He worked for law firm Ice Miller after graduation, and in 1989 he married Joan SerVaas.
 Durham soon joined the investment firm owned by his wife's father, Indianapolis financier and longtime city council president Beurt SerVaas.
 Durham left the firm after his 1998 divorce.
 Durham was involved in taking over numerous ailing companies, including school bus manufacturer Carpenter, cargo trailer makers Danzer Industries and United Expressline, U.S. Rubber Reclaiming, and bus leasing firm Pyramid Coach.

 In 2001, he took his company Obsidian public.
 The public company then invested in a range of companies, including a rally-car builder, a plastic surgery center, a car magazine, a tour bus operator, a limousine rental company, a nightclub, an Italian restaurant, and a cell-phone billing processor.
 Obsidian also invested in mobile device distributor BrightPoint and National Lampoon, Incorporated.
 From 2001 to 2006, Obsidian had cumulative losses of $30 million, according to the bankruptcy trustee.
 During that time Obsidian was borrowing heavily from Fair Finance Company, an Akron, Ohio-based creditor.
 Durham and accomplice James Cochran had acquired Fair Finance through a holding company in 2002.
 Durham appointed Dan Laikin as CEO of National Lampoon Inc. The SEC alleged Laikin conspired to inflate the company's stock price to $5 in order to prevent the company from being delisted from the American Stock Exchange.
 Laikin alerted authorities to Durham's financial schemes in hopes of getting a reduced sentence.
 Durham took over as Lampoon CEO after Laikin stepped down.